nothompson/fmod_grains/README.md

 11. It should give a message saying build successful and a dll should be accesible in the examples folder: FMODStudioAPIWindows\api\core\examples\vs2019\_builds\fmod_grains\Release\x64\fmod_grains64.dll
 12. Now navigate back to your fmod studio folder, and access C:\Program Files\FMOD SoundSystem\FMOD Studio 2.03.07\plugins.
 Here you can place the dll, and youre all set!
 13. Open FMOD Studio, open an effect plugin, navigate to plugin effects at the bottom, and you should see the granular plugin ready to go.

+## Unity Integration Guide
+1. To ensure you can use this plugin inside of a unity project, you need to ensure the dll file is placed in the project
+2. Follow this [FMOD tutorial]("https://www.fmod.com/docs/2.00/unity/integration-tutorial.html") if you're just getting started
+3. Otherwise you can just navigate to the project folders in Unity at the bottom and go to Assets/Plugins/FMOD/platforms/win/lib/x86_64, and copy and paste the plugin dll from C:\Program Files\FMOD SoundSystem\FMOD Studio 2.03.07\plugins.
+4. Once thats done you should be all set to start automating granular effects from game parameters!